13 Ripoffs at the Dollar Store You Need to Avoid

 Disposable plates, napkins, and cups

 Skip the bulk packages of bottled water at the dollar store.
-When comparing prices, you’ll often find you pay more per bottle at the dollar store than you would at other retailers.
-Check out these 21 nifty ways to reuse plastic jugs and bottles at home.
+When comparing prices, you'll often find you pay more per bottle at the dollar store than you would at other retailers.
+Here's the real difference between Dollar Tree and Dollar General.

 Extension cords sold at dollar stores are often low-quality, which mean they could short out and even cause a fire.
 Stick to extension cords made by reputable companies and sold at reputable retailers.
-This is how you repair a cut extension cord.
+You'll find these dollar store items for much cheaper at Costco.

 Take a closer look at that discounted tube of toothpaste.
-It may seem like a good deal, but dollar stores often sell smaller toothpaste tube sizes than you’ll find at other stores so the deal is probably too good to be true.
-Here are 14 more things you should never buy at a dollar store.
+It may seem like a good deal, but dollar stores often sell smaller toothpaste tube sizes than you'll find at other stores so the deal is probably too good to be true.
+Here are more dollar store items that aren't actually deals.

 Dollar stores often sell boxes of plastic sandwich bags in smaller quantities than other retailers.
-So in the long run, you’ll end up paying more per sandwich bag when purchasing them from the dollar store.
-Don’t miss the 11 things you should have been buying at the dollar store this whole time.
+So in the long run, you'll end up paying more per sandwich bag when purchasing them from the dollar store.
+Now, find out the things you can buy on Amazon for less than a dollar.